zzonyo/trust-docs-test/source/index.html.md

   - optimal_5: top 5 optimal BBO price. optimal_10: top 10 optimal BBO price. optimal_20: top 20 optimal BBO price. limit: the limit order, order_price needed.

+  - If you’re holding a position currently, the leverage you choose when placing an order should be the same as the leverage of your current positions, otherwise, the order will fail to be placed.
+If you need a new leverage to place an order, you should switch the leverage of current positions first by using the Switch Leverage interface.

 > Response: